sanyamsin/impacttracker--mel-system/README.md

 # impacttracker-mel-system
-Automated Monitoring, Evaluation and Learning system form humanitarian
+Automated Monitoring, Evaluation and Learning system for humanitarian